Are Household Items Considered a Part of Probate?

 • Jewelry

-While these items often have more sentimental value than monetary value, they do still have to be handled when a loved one passes.
+However, it’s still important to consider how you want these items distributed after your passing.
 It can save your family a lot of stress to name specific items that you have promised to someone or items that hold high value in your estate planning documents.
 The executor of the estate can distribute those assets according to your wishes and avoid any family conflicts that may hold up the probate process.

 Which Assets Do Not Fall Under Probate?